-This can be your boss or a colleague of similar or greater structural power to you.
-It can be at your company, but I tend to prefer mentors and colleagues outside my company.
+- Maybe at your company, but I tend to prefer mentors and colleagues outside my company.
 This is because colleagues sometimes implicitly understand company history, political factors, or other environmental forces that contribute to this feedback or to my reaction.
 When my buddy is unaware of these environmental forces, then their response to the story I tell forces me to uncover and articulate them.

 Depending on the feedback, you might have a few processing buddies.
 If the feedback is technical, for example, you might want a buddy who is more technically senior than you.
 If the feedback is about implicit racism, I recommend finding someone who shares your race.
 You want someone who is not likely to bear the burden created by whatever behavior you got feedback for.

 Once you have identified a processing buddy, go to that person and ask them for their help.
 “Hi.
 I’m working on improving in my life and career, and I know that feedback can be a really important part of that process.
 But on occasion I get feedback that surprises and upsets me.
 I want to make sure I respond to this feedback in a productive fashion, because I know that it can help me.
 Would you be willing to talk through feedback like that with me so I can do that?”